sieve-data/tubegraph/content/dreamylapse/mind_expansion.md

 ---
-title: mind expansion
+title: Mind expansion
-videoId: 8xSHgpiFZ28
+videoId: l8Ivg-aFDvg
 ---

 From: [[dreamylapse]] <br/>

-There is no information available on the topic of mind expansion within the provided transcript.
+There is no content in the provided transcript that discusses "Mind expansion" or related topics.
+The transcript primarily consists of music, applause, and short vocalizations without descriptive information.